camilafiaminghi/Flashcards/README.md

 ## The app was developed for android, to create the .apk
 Use expo to create packages, follow instructions on terminal.
-- $ npm install -g exp
+- $ npm install -g expo
-- $ exp build:android
+- $ expo build:android